|

 BlockingQueue<Runnable> workQueue)

-parameters and default thread factory and rejected execution handler. |
+Creates a new ThreadPoolExecutor with the given initial parameters and default thread factory and rejected execution handler. |

 ThreadPoolExecutor(int corePoolSize,